What is HPV?

 Human papillomavirus (HPV) is a common virus that can lead to six types of cancer: cervical, vaginal, vulvar, anal, penile, and oropharyngeal (throat) cancer.
 HPV is also a major cause of genital warts.

-HPV is so common that nearly all sexually active men and women will be infected with the virus at some point in their lives.
+HPV is so common that nearly all sexually active people will be infected with the virus at some point in their lives.
 HPV can be passed even when an infected person has no signs or symptoms.

 In most cases, HPV resolves on its own, and many people never realize they were infected.
-However, the virus can remain in the body for weeks or even a lifetime.
-For some individuals, genital warts may develop, and in some cases, the infection can lead to cancer over time.
+However, the virus can persist in some people and, over time, may lead to genital warts or cancer.

 people in the U.S. are currently infected with HPV, and about 13 million new infections, including among teens, occur each year.